 by Nancy Greenwald

-Nancy Greenwald is the executive director for the Construction Institute in Hartford, Conn.
+Nancy Greenwald is the executive director of the Construction Institute.